10neg9/ITFnd100-Mod07/docs/index.md

 ## Introduction
 In this paper I will explain how to pickle (and unpickle) objects and how to handle exceptions in Python.

-The code used for this assignment can be found [here](../Assignment07.py).
+The code used for this assignment can be found [here](https://github.com/10neg9/IntroToProg-Python-Mod07.git).

-A Word document of this assignment can be found [here](../Assignment07.docx).

 ## What is pickle?
 pickle is a Python module.
 As such, it must be imported with the import statement, see Figure 1.